MartinT-dev/TODO-List-SPA/README.md

 # TODO-List
-This is a simple Single Page Application for a TODO List.
+This is a Single Page Application for a TODO List.
 You can add tasks to the list and check / delete them.
 All items are stored into a local storage.

 <img src="gifs/todo2.1.gif">